estellechoi/TIL/Dom/domSelector.md

 # Locating DOM elements using selectors

 > This markdown page is Korean/English mixed entirely depending on my personal need, not readers' possible expectation.
 Just the reorderd, added, and removed from reference documents, or some parts are the English-Korean translated version.
+But, maybe helpful for some people.

 The Selectors API provides methods that make it quick and easy to retrieve `Element` nodes from the DOM by matching against a set of selectors.